i2group/analyze/documentation/developer_essentials_example_rest.md

         Note: If the `jaxrs-2.0` feature is already present, remove the `<feature>jaxrs-2.0</feature>` element.
 Any applications that use `jaxrs-2.0` will no longer work.

-12. Use the Services application in Windows (`services.msc`) to restart IBM HTTP Server.
+15. Use the Services application in Windows (`services.msc`) to restart IBM HTTP Server.
 Do not attempt to start the application server yet.

-The commands so far deployed the example project application from the toolkit.
+The commands so far deployed the example project application from the deployment toolkit.
 To enable easy debugging of your code, the next steps are all about replacing the application that you deployed from the toolkit with code from Eclipse.

 1. Refresh the Eclipse user interface to ensure that it reflects the current state of the project.
 2. In your Eclipse workspace, open the `WebSphere Application Server Liberty/servers/i2analyze/apps` folder, and delete the `da-subset-rest-example.war` application.